ktownkinley/Project_3/README.md

 API calls and analysis were articulated in Javascript files Front-end rendering was built with HTML and CSS

-Open Weather data is collected based on four segments: morning, afternoon, evening, and night.
-For seamless joining we created corresponding bins for the crime data.
-This introduces some level of estimation in the study.
-MORE ABOUT OUR DESIGN/PROCESS HERE/ANY KEY DECISIONS
+Open Weather data was gathered from Washington DC for every day of 2023 and seperated based on four segments: morning, afternoon, evening, and night.
+For seamless joining, we created corresponding bins for the crime data based off the recorded time the crime started.
+This study incorporates an element of estimation by examining time ranges rather than specific points, because of the constraints on the number of free API calls available to us.
+From the binned crime data, the date of the crime was compared to the approprate weather findings and the crime was logged depening on if its corresponding temperature falls within the user selected temperate range.
+Subsequently, with the given temperature range the crimes were plotted on a heat map, graphed by crime type distribution, and the percentage of crime occuring was calculated.

 # Sources
 https://opendata.dc.gov/datasets/DCGIS::crime-incidents-in-2023/explore